-Now, let’s state the obvious: the economy has an effect how much revenue a recruiter can generate.
+Now, let’s state the obvious: the economy has an effect how much recruitment revenue a person can generate.
 When the economy is good (like now), a recruiter can generate a lot of revenue.
 When the economy is bad (like during the Great Recession), that is rarely the case.

 Not only is it important for recruiters to work hard, but it’s even more important for them to be working on the right things.
 If not, then you’ll just be “spinning your wheels.”
 There have been plenty of recruiters with high levels of activity who ultimately left the profession because they simply could not make enough placements.
 (Or any placements, for that matter.)

-So as you can see, it’s quite important that a recruiter is working on the right job orders.
-And there is quite a bit involved when it comes to determining which job orders are right and which ones are wrong.
+So as you can see, it’s critical that a recruiter is working on the right job orders.
+And there is a lot involved when it comes to determining which job orders are right and which ones are wrong.

-In fact, below are three factors that contribute directly to a recruiter’s revenue:
+In fact, below are three factors that contribute directly to recruitment revenue:

 #1—The quality of the job order (or search)